deity-io/falcon-platform-docs/versioned_docs/version-3/payments/providers/adyen.md

 ### `hmacKey`

 This is used for processing the webhooks from Adyen.
-Deity Payment Orchestrator uses this when payments are updated.
+Payment Orchestrator uses this when payments are updated.
 Read below how to obtain it.

 :::note Allowed Origins